 - to de-select a zone, left click on its ID.
-De-selection can only be done one zone at a time. - to de-select all selected zones, click the "De-Select All" button near the bottom of the GUI.
-This button is enabled only when at least one zone is already selected.
+De-selection can only be done one zone at a time. - to de-select all selected zones, click the "De-Select All" button near the bottom of the window.
+This button appears only when at least one zone is already selected.

-Once the zones have been selected, their thresholds may be set.
-First, in the pale green area near the bottom of the GUI, click on the threshold value to be changed.
-Click the up or down arrows (near the left edge of the pale green area) to raise or lower the threshold's value.
+Once the zones have been selected, the associated thresholds may be set.
+Notice the one-line area that has an up and down arrow at the left end.
+This area shows the thresholds of the topmost zone that is selected.
+Click the up or down arrows to raise or lower a threshold value.
 Repeat this procedure for each threshold value you wish to change for the selected zones.
-The GUI will not allow a red level threshold to be set to a less hazardous value (higher or lower, depending on variable) than the yellow level threshold's value.
+The window will not allow a red level threshold to be set to a less hazardous value (higher or lower, depending on variable) than the yellow level threshold's value.
 You also cannot set a yellow level threshold to a value more severe than the red level threshold's value.
 When all the thresholds for the selected zones are set, click the "Accept" button to hold the changes until they are ready to be saved, and select the next set of zones whose thresholds are to be specified.

 Monitoring thresholds for primary and secondary swell directions must be handled in a special fashion.
 Those parameters each have "From" and "To" thresholds for red and yellow levels.
 Those two thresholds are used to define an arc of azimuth values which can be alerted for.
 There are two rules to follow when choosing these azimuthal limits: